 The colour kitchen

 The colour kitchen is a restaurant training young people with small hopes for a bright future.
-These youngsters are from all walks of life and have various ethnical backgrounds, resulting in a very colourful choice of dishes on the menu.
-You can visit the restaurant at Oudegracht or hop on a bus and visit the Zuilen based restaurant in gorgeous old school building.
+These youngsters are from all walks of life and have various ethnical backgrounds.
+This results in a very colourful choice of dishes on the menu.
+You can visit the restaurant at Oudegracht or hop on a bus and visit the Zuilen based restaurant in a gorgeous old school building.

-This café has been the hippest place in town for coffee, for quite a while now.
-Perfectly situated along Oudegracht you can sip a perfectly made cup of coffee while people watching outside, or oogling the vintage bikes inside.
+Blackbird coffee has been the hippest place in town for coffee, for quite a while now.
+Perfectly situated along Oudegracht you can sip a perfectly made cup of coffee while people-watching outside or oogling the vintage bikes inside.

-Near the city centre is such a cute place for coffee or afternoon drinks.
+Near the city centre, Broei is such a cute place for coffee or afternoon drinks.
 It’s actually a concept store, and everything you see is for sale.
 Having said that, the (organic) food and drinks are excellent.